 M.G.L. c.
 94C, § 34 shall not disqualify an individual or otherwise affect eligibility for employment or licensure in connection with an MTC, unless the offense involved the distribution of a controlled substance, including Marijuana, to a minor.

-For purposes of determining suitability based on background checks in accordance with 935 CMR 501.030 and 935 CMR 501.101.
+For purposes of determining suitability based on background checks in accordance with 935 CMR 501.030: Registration of Medical Marijuana Treatment Center Agents and 935 CMR 501.101: Application Requirements.

 All conditions, offenses, and violations are construed to include Massachusetts law or like or similar law(s) of Other Jurisdictions.